wwu2020/gym-dql-tutorial/README.md

 * Tutorial.ipynb: Python notebook containing the tutorial
 * appendix.py: Other functions that may be useful (as an extension of the tutorial)
 * model.h5: A sample trained model for the Cartpole scenario
+* LICENSE: A copy of the MIT license